dojo4/policy/hr.md

 dojo4 will cover the first two weeks of your leave at 100% of your salary after the baby is born or adopted.
 After that, as a dojo4 employee you are covered by our short-term disability insurance policy which will cover 60% of your weekly salary up to $1,000 for up to 8 weeks. dojo4 will cover the remaining 40% for the next 4 consecutive weeks, and 20% for the next 2 consecutive weeks.
 Additional paid time off can be taken out of your normal PTO allowance, either consecutively or on a part-time basis.
 Unpaid leave may also be an option and should be discussed with the partners of dojo4.

 If you were already pregnant at the time you were first employed at dojo4, you may not qualify for dojo4 paid maternity leave benefits, however as a dojo4 employee, your short-term disability insurance will cover 60% of your weekly salary up to $1,000 for up 2 weeks and your normal PTO allowance can also be applied at will.

+#### Professional Financial Advising
+To help you select the best life insurance policy (should you choose to adopt one) as well as to answer any other investment-related financial questions you may have, dojo4 will offer you up to two hours of individual consulting time with Highlander Wealth.

+#### Life Insurance Policies
+We believe that investing in a permanent life insurance policy gives you and your family an incredibly flexible and lucrative way to save for the future.
+Remember, you can always take out the money you put in, so it’s much more accessible than a traditional IRA option, and the benefit will always be tax deductible for you or your family.
+For this reason, dojo4 recommends a permanent policy, but will contribute to a term life insurance policy of that’s what you choose instead. dojo4 commits to matching 100% of your monthly premium up to $50/month (a total of $600 per year).
+That means, you could chose a $50/mo plan and we will contribute $25/mo, or you could choose a $500/mo plan and we will contribute $50 and you would contribute $450.
+We will re-evaluate this number each year to see if we can raise our match.
+Do keep in mind when choosing your plan that should you no longer work at dojo4, you would be responsible for the entirety of your premium in order to keep your policy.

+#### Merit-Based (Peer-Nominated) Cash Bonuses
+A new bonus we’re excited to offer is “The Goodie Award” whereby your coworkers can nominate you to receive a $150 “Nice Work!” bonus.
+The idea is to reward work that goes above and beyond and to encourage us all to acknowledge each other’s accomplishments.
+A nomination form will be forthcoming so stay tuned -- merit-based, peer-to-peer Goodie Awards are coming soon!

 ##Meditation
 Meditation is practiced at dojo4 weekly.
 Our current schedule is Thursdays at 1pm.
 This is a silent, secular sitting meditation that is open to everyone, meant to support focus, mindfulness and mental stamina.
 Instructions available if desired.